davidiscarvalho/ideas/PatRec/Readme.md

 ## Idea
 # MedRec - Your Medical Record
-record of medication

 ...or a Medical Passport

-...An app that enables the sharing with the health pros store data (private* and public, emergency): name*:
+An app that enables the sharing with the health pros store data (private* and public, emergency): name*:
   * age